UoGSoE/patchmon/README.md

 # Cronmon

-Watchdog for cron-style jobs.
-Each registered job has a unique check-in URL; if the URL isn't hit within the schedule plus a grace period, Cronmon emails the responsible person or team.
+A watchdog for cron-style jobs.
+Teams register the jobs they care about, each job gets a unique check-in URL, and Cronmon emails the responsible person or team if a job doesn't check in within its schedule plus a grace period.

+## What it does

+Cronmon sits between your scheduled tasks and the people who need to know when they break.
+Every job has a schedule (either a cron expression or a simple interval like "daily") and a grace period.
+When the job runs, it pings its check-in URL; if the ping doesn't arrive in time, Cronmon raises an alert and keeps re-alerting on each missed window until the job checks in again.

+It's intended for internal IT use: nightly backups, config snapshots, tape rotation reminders, and the small army of quiet cron jobs that nobody notices until they stop running.
+Authentication is handled by SSO (Keycloak via Socialite), so there's no public signup.

 ## Checking in a job

-Append a curl to whatever runs your job.
-The URL is shown on the job's detail page in Cronmon.
+Append a `curl` to whatever your cron entry runs.
+The full URL is shown on each job's detail page in Cronmon.

 ```bash
 0 2 * * * /usr/local/bin/nightly-backup && curl -fsS \